openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 The following endpoints are extended:

 * Client Metadata: new metadata parameter is added to allow a wallet (acting as OpenID Connect RP) to publish its issuance initiation endpoint.
 * Server Metadata: New metadata parameters are added to allow the RP to determine what types of verifiable credentials a particular OP is able to issue along with additional information about formats and prerequisites.
 * Authorization Endpoint: The `claims` parameter is extended to allow the RP to request authorization for issuance of one or more credentials.
-The authorization request is extended with parameters to convey verifiable presentations to the authorization process and further data to alternatively callback to the RP (acting as wallet) to request further verifiable credentials.
-These extensions can also be used via the Pushed Authorization Endpoint, which is recommended by this specification.
+These extension can also be used via the Pushed Authorization Endpoint, which is recommended by this specification.
 * Token Endpoint: optional parameters are added to the token endpoint to provide the RP with a nonce to be used for proof of possession of key material in a subsequent request to the credential endpoint.

 ## Client Metadata